 This French side is littered with talent with Romain N’tamack, son of former France star Emile N’tamack starting at outhalf tomorrow.
 The Toulouse academy player scored two tries against Ireland in the Six Nations and has been a regular in the side since the 2017 Six Nations campaign.
 Having made his Toulouse debut in October 2017, he poses a real threat to Ireland with the ball in hand.

 N’tamack is not the only French player with senior experience in this French side; outside centre Pierre-Louis Barassi made five appearances for Lyon in the 2016/17 Challenge Cup while Cameron Woki has appeared for Bordeaux in the same competition as well as the TOP14.
-Daniel Brennan, son of former Ireland lock Trevor Brennan, starts in the front row.
+Daniel Brennan, son of disgraced Ireland lock Trevor Brennan, starts in the front row.

 Ireland’s Tommy O’Brien put in a good shift against England in the concluding Six Nations and marked his performance with a superb read to intercept a pass.
 Caelan Doris is yet another forward to be wheeled off the Leinster production line.
 His power and strong running was an asset during the 2017 U20 Six Nations and made his first senior appearance for his province against Connacht.